vectordotdev/vector/CONTRIBUTING.md

 environment to actually use it.
 We recommend using the `.cargo/config` approach as this can help speed up all of your Rust development work, and not just developing on Vector.

-While `sccache` was originally designed to cache compilation assets in cloud storage, so that cached assets could be sharedd amongst many workers, `sccache` can also store assets locally, and this is indeed the default mode.
+While `sccache` was originally designed to cache compilation assets in cloud storage, maximizing reusability amongst CI workers, `sccache` actually supports storing assets locally by default.
 Local mode works well for local development as it is much easier to delete the cache directory if you ever encounter issues with the cached assets.
 It also involves no extra infrastructure or spending.

 ##### Testing Specific Components